IST356M001SP25/assignment-08-DylanStafeil1/reflection.md

 **Best Reflection** "I learned when to use while vs for loops.
 While loops are for sentiel-controlled values (waiting for a condition to occur), vs for loops are for iterating over collections of fixed values."

 `--- Reflection Below This Line ---`
+This assignment helped me reinforce the process of data transformation and visualization using Streamlit and GeoPandas.
+Building interactive dashboards   gave me a clearer understanding of real-world data workflow and presentation.